Cryptidium/Cryptidium-Browser/README.md

 # Cryptidium
-WebView2 Browser for Windows 11
+WebKit Browser for Windows 11

 ## Simple Browser

-This repository now includes a very small WebView2 browser example built with WinForms.
+This repository now includes a very small WebKit browser example built with WinForms.

 ### Run

-From a Windows 11 system with the .NET 8 SDK and the WebView2 runtime installed, run:
+From a Windows 11 system with the .NET 8 SDK installed, run:

 ```powershell
 dotnet run --project SimpleBrowser.csproj